 222 ARTICLE II 223 GOVERNMENT STRUCTURE SECTION 2.10.
-224
+224 225 City council creation; number; election.

-The legislative authority of the government of this city, except as otherwise specifically provided in this charter, shall be vested in a city council to be composed of a mayor and five councilmembers.
-The city council established shall in all respects be a successor to and continuation of the governing authority under prior law.
+The legislative authority of the government of the city, except as otherwise specifically 226 provided in this charter, shall be vested in a city council to be composed of a mayor and 227 seven councilmembers.
+The city council established shall in all respects be a successor to 228 and continuation of the governing authority under prior law.
 The mayor and councilmembers shall be elected in the manner provided by general law and this charter.